 Development

 The development of Mayday was done using the Lua coding language using an SDK called Corona (now Solar2D).
 An intuitive coding language with an even more intuitive SDK that would take the single batch of Lua documents, process them and offer back iOS and Android native mobile applications.
-No need to learn Objective-C, Java or Swift.

 Release

-This app was downloaded over 50,000 times across iOS and Android.
+Mayday was downloaded over 50,000 times across iOS and Android.

 Dubstep

-The design and marketing was simple – create a simple, one-touch game that was very difficult and use a name that could trick the Appstore algorithms.
+The design and marketing was simple – create a simple, one-touch game that was very difficult and use a name that could trick the App store algorithms.

 Dubstep is a ‘don’t touch the white tile’ game that would allow users to ‘create Dubstep’ inspired music by playing a sound every-time they touched a black tile.
 This was a very cheap, and honestly dirty, way of getting an App named Dubstep passed the scrutiny of Apple, but it did work.